 Dan Stone is responsible for providing strong global leadership and operational excellence to advance the mission and strategy of CompuCom®.
-He has served as our chief executive officer in December 2016 and was named President of CompuCom after it's acquisition by Office Depot, Inc.
+Dan became chief executive officer in December 2016 and was named President of CompuCom after it's acquisition by Office Depot, Inc.

 What role do you think technology should be playing in organizations today?

-From social media and mobility to big data analytics and autonomics, we're in an era of exciting and rapid change.
-As technology and business leaders come together to leverage these advancements, we must remember that technology is ultimately an enabler.
-An enabler for people to be more efficient, productive, insightful and enlightened.
-And organizations must be designed to capitalize on the benefits of enabling technology so end users can achieve more.
+We're in an era of exciting and rapid change.
+As technology and business leaders come together to leverage these advancements, we must remember that technology is ultimately an enabler for people to be more efficient, productive, insightful and enlightened.
+Organizations must be designed to capitalize on the benefits of enabling technology so end users can achieve more.
 That means removing organizational silos and replacing them with teams that focus on speed and are networked for interdependencies.